seiji13r/2018codingBootcampCoursework/10-HW-NodeJS/liri-node-app/README.md

 * Break Down with Switch/Case for each Command Option.
 * API Keys Request for Spotify, OMBD and Bands In Town.
 * Resolve the Isolation of these Confidential data Keys into a single file `.env` and invoke it from within the javascript.
-* Encapsulate in Functions each Command Option.
+* Encapsulate in Functions each Command Option Functionality.
 * Importing Requiered Modules and Assigned to Variables inside the Program.
-*
+* Resolving each Function Functionality.
+NOTE: "The result output is Stored in a String before log it in the console"
+* Encapsulating the main program into a function so we can call it from within the program.
+* Implementing the File Logging functionality to capture all program outputs to keep track of usage.

+# Code Explained